High energy bounds on wave operators: General setting

+As $\Delta\to\Rl$, this expression remains bounded to part (\ref{it:onebound}), and we obtain $H_0 \sim_f H_1$ using \eqref{eq:onepdiff}.
+Likewise, transitivity follows using the chain rule (W2). \end{proof}

-A pair of self-adjoint operators $H_0$, $H_1$ that have \moller{} operators can exhibit very different behaviour regarding $f$-boundedness, as we now demonstrate with two examples: The first example shows that $f$-boundedness can fail for all unbounded $f$, whereas the second example shows that $f$-boundedness can hold for every $f$.
+A pair of selfadjoint operators $H_0$, $H_1$ that have \moller{} operators can exhibit very different behaviour regarding $f$-boundedness, as we now demonstrate with two examples: The first example shows that $f$-boundedness can fail even for functions $f$ of arbitrarily slow divergence rate at $+\infty$, whereas the second example shows that $f$-boundedness can hold for every $f$.